Skip to content

 First month

-The result is already quite evident, although a slight residual swelling may persist.
+The result is often already quite evident, although a slight residual swelling may persist.
 Avoid direct sun exposure on the eyelids and wear UV-protective sunglasses when going out.
 Physical activities can be gradually resumed after two weeks.

 Final result